 Electron paramagnetic resonance (EPR)

-Electron paramagnetic resonance spectroscopy is the study of materials with unpaired electrons.
+Electron paramagnetic resonance (EPR) spectroscopy is the study of materials or molecules with unpaired electrons.
 The technique makes use of the intrinsic angular momentum of an electron – its ‘spin’ – by placing the paramagnetic material into a magnetic field and applying microwave radiation.

 For a given molecule, such as the fictive molecule in the figure below, an EPR field sweep (traditionally performed by continuous wave EPR) provides us with information on the type of chemical centre the unpaired electron resides on.
 However, spectral and time resolution is limited and exploiting the full potential of EPR spectroscopy requires pulsed methods.
 These allow the separation of different types of interactions.